 Please refer to the “CA Event Template list” tab in the “Open Items” file for a full status of the template updates.

-EIG+ CC: Input received from JP, South KR, UK, IE, SE, DE, ZA, NO and CH no update for this year!
+EIG+ CC: Input received from JP, South KR, UK, IE, SE, DE, ZA, NO, XS and CH no update for this year!

 Action 2: NMPGs to send their EIG+ Country Column updates to Jacques for January 20.